Barrenjoey High School: House system

 In 2009, Barrenjoey High School introduced the house system.
 Students are placed into one of the four houses in Year 7.
 The houses are made up in alphabetical order, according to students last name.
 The four houses are named Maluka (blue), Akuna (yellow), Iluka (red) and Tingara (green).
 Students can win 'house points' through various activities including receiving merit certificates and participating in school carnivals.
 But, by the end of 2018, this system had been terminated.
+The system was reinstated in 2023.